ghinda/righttasks/README.md

 License
 -------

-RightTasks is free and unencumbered public domain software.
-For more information, see <http://unlicense.org/> or the accompanying UNLICENSE file.
+RightTasks is free software under the GPLv3.
+For more information, see <https://www.gnu.org/copyleft/gpl.html> or the accompanying LICENSE file.